abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 });
 ```

- This will allow each re-routed microservice to be selected from definition and authorized individually by using the same `WebGateway_Swagger` client.
+ This will allow each re-routed microservice to be selected from the definition and authorized individually by using the same `WebGateway_Swagger` client.

 ![public-web-gateway-definitions](../../images/public-web-gateway-definitions.png)

-> If you add a new microservice and want to use in your PublicWeb application; you need to [update this gateway configuration](add-microservice.md#updating-gateways) and [IdentityServer configuration](gateways.md#identityserver-configuration).
+> If you add a new microservice and want to use it in your PublicWeb application; you need to [update this gateway configuration](add-microservice.md#updating-gateways) and [AuthServer configuration](gateways.md#authserver-configuration).

 ## Next